 The Licensing Authority will consider the full range of powers available to it when a review of a premise licence or a club premises certificate becomes necessary.
 It will however be mindful of the need to prevent the review process being used as an opportunity by Responsible Authorities and other parties to re-run earlier representations without due cause.

 The power to review premises licences represents a crucial protection for the community, especially with regards to the promotion of the four licensing objectives.
 Reviews of licences may be triggered at any stage by Responsible Authorities or interested parties because of a matter arising at the licensed premises and relating to one of the four licensing objectives.
 Reviews will become necessary following the service of a closure order by the Police.
 It is the Licensing Authority's belief that the promotion of the licensing objectives is best achieved in an atmosphere of mutual co-operation between all stakeholders.
 Reviews should therefore be mainly reserved for circumstances where early warnings of concerns and the need for improvement have gone unheeded by the management of the licensed premises.

-- 10.17 This Authority emphasises the importance of all parties working in partnership to achieve the promotion of licensing objectives; the Authority expects that Responsible Authorities will aim to give licensees early warning of any concerns identified at a premises. - 10.18 Responsible Authorities and other parties can apply for the review of a licence; the Licensing Authority itself can also initiate the review process. - 10.19 When acting as a Responsible Authority the Licensing Authority will operate in accordance with the Home Office Guidance to Licensing Authorities that is, there will be clear and identifiable separation of responsibilities.
-The Licensing Team and Licensing Enforcement Team are separate entities within this Authority and each Section reports to a different Line Manager.
-The Enforcement Officers (acting under delegated powers) will initiate any premises reviews or make any relevant representations in relation to licence applications, whilst the Licensing Team will process applications, any reviews and offer advice to the Licensing Authority.
+- 10.17 This Authority emphasises the importance of all parties working in partnership to achieve the promotion of licensing objectives; the Authority expects that Responsible Authorities will aim to give licensees early warning of any concerns identified at a premises. - 10.18 Responsible Authorities and other parties can apply for the review of a licence; the Licensing Authority itself can also initiate the review process. - 10.19 When acting as a Responsible Authority the Licensing Authority will operate in accordance with the Home Office

+Guidance to Licensing Authorities - that is, there will be clear and identifiable separation of responsibilities.

-10.19(a) Premises Licence or Club Premises Certificate Review - Use of Toughened or Plastic Drinking Glasses
+10.20 Premises Licence or Club Premises Certificate Review - Use of Toughened or Plastic Drinking Glasses